CStahh/SS-test-launch/README.md

 ### 3. Verify your contracts
 - For Rinkeby testnet: `truffle run verify OpenPunks --network rinkeby`
-- For Polygon Mainnet: `truffle run verify OpenPunks --network matic`
+- For Polygon Mainnet: `truffle run verify OpenPunks --network matic` *note from Chris Aug 10 2022 - added "polygon" api key in the truffle-config file

 ## Preparing for Frontend Deployment
 ### 1. Create or Login to your GitHub account